Top-down Yoke Crochet Sweaters Explained

 For cardigns the principle is the same – you just work the yoke in rows instead of joining at the end of each round.

-There are obviously a lot of variations which can be worked into a yoke (think roll neck, v neck etc), but today I’m just going to elaborate on the raglan (square) and circular yoke styles.
+There are obviously a lot of variations which can be worked into a yoke (think roll neck, v neck etc), but today I’m just going to explain the basic raglan and circular yoke styles.

 Prepare to be impressed by my epic doodling skills!!